 - 3 tablespoons brown sugar

-> - In a large saucepan, combine the eggnog, cream, egg yolks and 1/3 cup sugar.
+- Preheat oven to 325°.
+In a large saucepan, combine eggnog, cream, egg yolks and 1/3 cup sugar.
 Cook and stir over medium heat until mixture reaches 160° or is thick enough to coat the back of a metal spoon.
-Remove from the heat; stir in the rum, vanilla and nutmeg.
+Remove from heat; stir in rum, vanilla and nutmeg.

-> - Transfer to ten 6-oz. ramekins or custard cups.
+- Transfer to ten 6-oz. ramekins or custard cups.
 Place cups in a baking pan; add 1 in. of boiling water to pan.
-Bake, uncovered, at 325° for 35-40 minutes or until centers are just set (mixture will jiggle).
-Remove ramekins from water bath; cool for 10 minutes.
-Cover and refrigerate for at least 4 hours.
+Bake, uncovered, 35-40 minutes or until centers are just set (mixture will jiggle).
+Remove ramekins from water bath; cool 10 minutes.
+Cover and refrigerate at least 4 hours.

-> Originally published as Eggnog Creme Brulee in Taste of Home Christmas Annual Annual 2012, p117
+Originally published as Eggnog Creme Brulee in Taste of Home Christmas Annual Annual 2012, p117

 Please Log In or Join to add a rating and review.